klausman/armapadocs/content/swifty/swifty3/index.md

 each other's file, causing frequent re-downloads and other stranger issues.

 I typically recommend to disable `Autocheck on startup`, since that operation can take a long time, and we don't have updates all that frequently.
-Typically, modpack updates will be announced on Discord and Reddit, so you can always manually sync when it happens.
+Typically, modpack updates will be announced on Discord, so you can always manually sync when it happens.

 The other tabs (`Credentials`, `Addons` and `External Addons`) don't need to be touched for now.